hailelagi/hailelagi.com/content/hacks/tsunami.md

 There's a hint of that infamous word here -- a tradeoff, in a concurrent universe performance or correctness pick one?
 Sadly reality is more complex and there are different shades on this spectrum that trade one thing by changing the definition of another [the devil is in the details](https://en.wikipedia.org/wiki/Consistency_model).
 You can tune consistency and change what isolation means -- but that's yet further ahead, this problem is further compounded when you introduce a network call across tables but let's not try that optimisation tempting as it is.

 What to do?
-Inline with the _more is better_ philosophy of scaling are (read/write) locking groups, have you tried adding more _specialised_ locks?
-We can seperate our read access from our writes and scale those patterns somewhat independently -- this is the working principle of _snapshot insolation_ the [cannonical isolation level](https://en.wikipedia.org/wiki/Snapshot_isolation).
+Inline with the _more is better_ philosophy of scaling an infamous default weakened guarantee of isolation is _snapshot insolation_, the [cannonical isolation level](https://en.wikipedia.org/wiki/Snapshot_isolation).
 The concurrency control works by keeping multiple versions on each write and matches read transactions to specific version of the database at a checkpoint matching both with a logical but not actual order.
-In a database like postgres you might be familiar with  row or table level locks such as `FOR UPDATE` or `ACCESS EXCLUSIVE`, in mnesia you have similar [locking semantics](https://www.erlang.org/doc/man/mnesia#lock-2).
+In a database like postgres you might be familiar with  row or table level locks such as `FOR UPDATE` or `ACCESS EXCLUSIVE` which give stronger guarantees, in mnesia you have similar [locking semantics](https://www.erlang.org/doc/man/mnesia#lock-2).

 What does this mean for ets? unlike Mnesia in :ets has no need for optimistic concurrency control mechanisms such as MVCC because it does not model the idea of a "transaction", nor does it have [quorum](https://www.erlang.org/doc/man/mnesia_registry) problems in a distributed/replicated setting which mask failures in a net-split mutiplying the difficulty and these are out of scope and are the key features mnesia provides.